groue/GRMustache/Guides/view_model.md

 As such:

-- All its methods are available for template tags.
+- All its methods define default values for template keys.
 - It can peek at the [context stack](runtime.md#the-context-stack), and compute values derived from other objects available to the template.
 - It can define custom properties for injecting values into the templates, and reading from them.

+### Default Values for Templates Keys

+All methods defined by a ViewModel class are available for templates: `{{ name }}` would render the value returned by the `name` method or property of the ViewModel.

+However, ViewModels get overriden by other objects that can provide the matching key.
+For example, if a user has a name, `{{# user }}{{ name }}{{/ user }}` would render the user's name, and not the ViewModel's.

 ### Peeking at the Context Stack

 GRMustacheContext provides two methods for fetching values from the [context stack](runtime.md#the-context-stack): `valueForMustacheKey:` and `valueForMustacheExpression:error:`.

-`valueForMustacheKey:` returns the value that would be rendered by a tag containing a single identifier: `[context valueForMustacheKey:@"name"]` returns the value that would be rendered by the `{{ name }}` tag.
+`valueForMustacheKey:` returns the value that would be rendered by a tag containing a single identifier: `[context valueForMustacheKey:@"name"]` returns the value rendered by `{{ name }}`.
 It looks in the context stack for an object that provides the given key, and returns this value.
 It returns nil if the key could not be resolved.

 You may also need to fetch the value of more complex Mustache expressions such as `user.name` or `uppercase(user.name)`.
 This is the job of the `valueForMustacheExpression:error:` method.